msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_3_Message_based_Solutions/Azure_Service_Bus.md

     - subscription = dedicated queue for a subscriber with configuration options
     - Filters used to get messages based on condition:
       - Boolean filters
+        - specifies if all or none of the messages are selected
       - SQL filters
+        - sql-like expression to evaluate against message properties
       - Correlation filters
+        - match against properties in the message
     - [topics_cli](topics_cli.sh)
 - Demo(topics)
   - Portal -> service bus namespace -> topics -> + Topic